aaron-david-hughes/graphical-csv-processor-be/README.md

 *   Must ensure each file supplied has a corresponding Open File Node.
 *   Files must be .csv.
 *   Nodes supplied must be listed or be added.
-*   Nodes supplied must have the required attributes specified, or have a default supplied.
+*   Nodes supplied must have the required attributes specified.
 *   Edges must contain both 'from' and 'to' attributes referring to node ids.
+*   No cycles may be in the supplied graph, G = (N, E).

 ### _Valid Columns Names_